terra-money/docs/docs/develop/guides/smart-contracts/upgrade-cosmwasm.md

 # Upgrade Smart Contracts to Cosmwasm 1.0.0

+CosmWasm 1.0 allows Terra to adopt IBC-Wasm integration, enabling contract execution between IBC-enabled chains.<br/>

+This upgrade also supports the ICS-20 protocol, which allows fungible tokens to be moved across other IBC-enabled Cosmos chains.
+Users will be able to send custom CW20 tokens using ICS20 and use them as native tokens on other chains.<br/>

 Upgrading to Cosmwasm 1.0.0 requires upgrades to various dependencies in the smart contract.
 Within the `Cargo.toml` file, update the following dependencies to these versions:

 ### Under [dependencies]